sormuras/sormuras.github.io/blog/2023-03-09-jshell-tooling.md

 >   _Defines print, println, and printf as jshell methods for use within the tool._

 In addition to local files and predefined scripts you may also load a remote resource.

+**This JShell feature must be used carefully!**

+You should only load a remote script from a site you trust.
+Open it in a browser window first, check that it only contains non-malicious snippets in text form.
+Follow any nested `/open file` command.
+Also, double-check the exact spelling when copying `/open https://...` commands.

 ---
 Open `TOOLING.jsh` in a fresh Java Shell session.